mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 This tab is only visible to Portfolio Managers.
 {{% /alert %}}

-Users from the same company can request access to a restricted portfolio from the [Portfolio Landscape Overview](#portfolio-landscape) by clicking **Request to Join** on the portfolio card.
+Users from the same company can request to join to a restricted or open portfolio.
+For restricted portfolios you can request to join from the [Portfolio Landscape Overview](#portfolio-landscape) by clicking **Request to Join** on the portfolio card.
+For open portfolios you can request to join from the left side menu after opening the portfolio.
 Access requests need to be approved by a Portfolio Manager.
 Portfolio Managers automatically get a [notification](/developerportal/global-navigation/#notifications) for a new access request.

 {{< figure src="/attachments/developerportal/portfolio-management/access-requests.png" >}}